powertech2718/cnf2fourier/README.md

 using mathematical logic (DeMorgan's Law, product for AND, and 1-X for NOT) it will create a formula that should approximate the logic of a CNF for k variables.

-## Known Issues

-Symbolic methods may still yield a exponential time complexity (expand and integrate).

 ## Usage

 To display the options: